 - The basis for this neuroanatomical spread has been established recently in mouse models where abnormal tau can be exchanged between neurons.
 In effect, the early stage aggregates of tau (oligomers) act as infectious particles, spreading the pathology from one brain region to the next.

-- The tau aggregation cascade, once initiated inside a neuron, is self-replicating, consuming the normal tau pool in the cell, and converting it to toxic aggregates which continue to accumulate to the point of destruction of the neuron.
+- Once initiated inside a neuron, the tau aggregation cascade, is self-replicating, consuming the normal tau pool in the cell, and converting it to toxic aggregates which continue to accumulate to the point of destruction of the neuron.
 By end-stage, there is almost complete conversion of normal tau protein into the aggregated form.

 Reference Braak and Braak.
 (1991) Neuropathological staging of Alzheimer-related changes.
 Acta Neuropathol 82:239-259.

-TauRx’s second-generation tau aggregation inhibitor (TAI), hydromethylthionine or LMTX® for short, is a novel chemical form of methylthioninium (MT).
+TauRx’s second-generation tau aggregation inhibitor (TAI) is a novel chemical form of methylthioninium (MT).
 In its chloride salt form (methylene blue, or methylthioninium chloride (MTC)) it is an active moiety with a long history of use in the treatment of a variety of conditions.

-LMTX® works by undoing the tangles that cause dementia, thereby slowing and even arresting memory loss.
-This second-generation investigational drug has improved bioavailability, tolerability and safety compared with its predecessor, rember®, which was used in Phase 2 clinical trials in Alzheimer’s.
+It works by undoing the tangles that cause dementia, thereby slowing and potentially even stopping memory loss.
+This second-generation investigational drug has improved bioavailability, tolerability and safety profile compared with its predecessor, rember®, which was used in Phase 2 clinical trials in Alzheimer’s.

 TauRx has “composition of matter” patents and “use” patents covering the application of its TAIs for the treatment and prevention of Alzheimer’s and FTD.
-The company is also exploring the use of TAIs in several other neurodegenerative diseases associated with tau pathology, as well as other disorders deriving from the aggregation of other proteins in the brain, including Parkinson’s and Huntington’s.
+The company is also exploring the use of TAIs in several other neurodegenerative diseases associated with tau pathology, as well as other disorders deriving from the aggregation of other proteins in the brain, including Parkinson’s disease and Huntington’s disease.